AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-onedrive-modules.md

  <tbody>
   <tr>
    <td role="rowheader">Connection</td>
-   <td>For instructions about connecting your OneDrive account to Workfront Fusion, see <a href="../../workfront-fusion/connections/connect-to-fusion-general.md" class="MCXref xref" data-mc-variable-override="">Create a connection to Workfront Fusion - Basic instructions</a></td>
+   <td>For instructions about connecting your OneDrive account to Workfront Fusion, see <a href="../../workfront-fusion/connections/connect-to-fusion-general.md" class="MCXref xref" data-mc-variable-override="">Create a connection to Adobe Workfront Fusion - Basic instructions</a></td>
   </tr>
   <tr>
    <td role="rowheader">Choose your OneDrive location</td>